Demonstrates usage of cube map textures and texture blending.

 +----+ | -Y | +----+----+----+----+ | -Z | -X | +Z | +X | +----+----+----+----+ | +Y | +----+

-You can also pass file path prefix to the application as parameter, for example
+You can also pass a path to the application as a parameter:

 The application will then load